open-eid/SiVa/docs/siva3/interfaces.md

 SiVa service provides **REST JSON** interface that enable the service users to:

-* Request validation of signatures in a digitally signed document (i.e. signature container like BDOC,ASiC-E/PDF/...);
+* Request validation of signatures in a digitally signed document (i.e. signature container like BDOC,ASiC-E/PDF/...).
+* Request validation of ASiC-S containers with time stamp tokens (i.e. Estonian ASiC-S with encapsulated container inside)
 * Request validation of XAdES signature without datafiles.
-* Request datafiles inside of DDOC container
+* Request datafiles inside of DDOC container.

 SiVa service REST JSON interface supports X-Road v6.
 However, it is optional whether to integrate SiVa service using X-Road or using "plain" REST interface.
 This document only describes the SiVa service part of the interface, for the X-Road specifics visit Riigi Infosüsteemi Amet [webpage](https://www.ria.ee/en/state-information-system/data-exchange-platforms/data-exchange-layer-x-tee).